kasemdeautsch/pp2/README.md

 ## Wireframing
 **Balsamiq**
 - I designed an inatial digital look of the game using the **Balsamiq wireframe desktop tool** so that
-  the design in actual being simple and does not take timd.
+  the design in actual being simple and does not take time.

   ![](/assets/images/readme/testing/wire-framing.png)